The Student Teachers: Plot

-Three new teachers at Valley High School attempt to implement progressive teaching methods despite institutional resistance.
+Three new teachers at Valley High School clash with Principal Peters, the administration, and parents over their teaching methods.

 Rachel Burton teaches a girls' sex education class.
-Finding the standard curriculum focused on disease prevention and abstinence messaging, she introduces supplementary discussions on contraception, consent, and sexual health.
-Burton organizes after-school sessions and has students create an educational film addressing topics including pornography and gender dynamics.
-When school administrators discover these activities, parents file complaints alleging inappropriate content.
-Burton defends her methods as addressing gaps in traditional sex education, but is subsequently dismissed from her position.
+Dissatisfied with a curriculum limited to disease prevention and abstinence, she adds material on contraception and sexual health, holds after-school sessions, and has students make an educational film on subjects including pornography and gender dynamics.
+Administrators learn of the sessions, and parents complain about the content.
+Burton defends her approach but is dismissed.

-Tracy Davis teaches art and proposes adding figure study through photography to the curriculum.
-Principal Peters rejects the proposal, directing Davis to maintain conventional lesson plans.
-Davis continues the project off-campus with student Mickey, using his family's darkroom.
-The work focuses on lighting techniques, composition, and artistic expression.
-The collaboration creates tension in Davis's relationship with boyfriend Alex, who objects to both the subject matter and her involvement with the student.
+Tracy Davis teaches art and proposes adding figure photography to the curriculum.
+Principal Peters rejects the proposal and directs Davis to keep to the standard lesson plans.
+Davis continues the project off campus with a student, Mickey, in his family's darkroom.
+Her involvement with Mickey and the nature of the project strain her relationship with her boyfriend, Alex, who objects to both.

-Jody Hawkins mentors Carnell Smith, a former dropout, and involves him in Second Chance, an alternative education program serving single mothers, ex-convicts, and other at-risk populations.
-When the program faces closure due to financial difficulties, Hawkins devises a plan to obtain funding.
-She infiltrates the drug operation of Dinwiddie, Smith's former employer, by posing as a buyer.
-Working with Smith and others, she substitutes the heroin supply with fake product, creating internal conflict within the organization while securing money to maintain the school's operations.
+Jody Hawkins mentors Carnell Smith, a former dropout, and involves him in Second Chance, an alternative school serving single mothers, ex-convicts, and other at-risk populations.
+When the program runs out of money, Hawkins poses as a buyer to infiltrate the drug operation of Smith's former employer, Dinwiddie.
+Working with Smith and others, she swaps out the heroin for fake product, setting the operation's members against each other, and takes the money to keep the school running.

-All three teachers encounter opposition from Principal Peters and parents concerned about the school's public image.
-The educators ultimately resign from Valley High School and join the staff at Second Chance, where they can continue their alternative educational approaches.
+All three teachers face opposition from Principal Peters and from parents concerned about the school's image, and ultimately resign to join the staff at Second Chance.